Hugh Wheeler (East India Company officer)

-Sir Hugh Massy Wheeler KCB (30 June 1789 – 27 June 1857) was an Irish-born officer in the army of the East India Company.
+Sir Hugh Massy Wheeler KCB (30 June 1789 – 27 June 1857) was an Anglo-Irish officer in the army of the East India Company.
 He commanded troops in the First Anglo-Afghan War, and the First and Second Anglo-Sikh Wars, and in 1856 was appointed commander of the garrison at Cawnpore (now Kanpur).
 He is chiefly remembered for the disastrous end to a long and successful military career, when his defence of Wheeler's entrenchment and surrender to Nana Sahib during the Indian Rebellion of 1857 led to the annihilation of almost all the European, Eurasian and Christian Indian population of Cawnpore, himself and several members of his family included.

 Background and early life

 Wheeler came from an Anglo-Irish background.
 His father Hugh Wheeler was a captain in the East India Company Service; his mother Margaret was the daughter of Hugh Massy, 1st Baron Massy.
 Wheeler was born 30 June 1789 in Clonbeg, County Tipperary.
 He attended Bath Grammar School and was commissioned a cadet in the Bengal Army in 1803.
 Arriving in India in 1805, he joined the forces of Lord Lake.